-- Across states, California had the highest RPP for housing rents, at 164.9, and Mississippi had the lowest, at 56.2; the RPP for housing rents in the District of Columbia was 175.4.
+- Across states, California had the highest RPP for housing rents, at 160.2, and West Virginia had the lowest, at 53.9; the RPP for housing rents in the District of Columbia was 177.2.

 Annual update to regional real PCE and real personal income

-BEA also released new estimates of state real per capita PCE statistics and real per capita personal income for 2021, along with revised estimates for 2010 to 2020.
-BEA used U.S. Census Bureau (Census) population figures to calculate per capita estimates for 2020 and 2021.
-For 2010 through 2019, BEA used intercensal population statistics that it developed based on Census methodology.
-See "Note on Per Capita Personal Income and Population."
+BEA also released new estimates of state real per capita PCE statistics and real per capita personal income for 2022, along with revised estimates for 2008 to 2021.
+BEA used U.S. Census Bureau (Census) population figures to calculate per capita estimates for 2008, 2009, and 2020 through 2022.
+For 2010 through 2019 , BEA used intercensal population statistics that it developed based on Census methodology.
+See “Note on Per Capita Personal Consumption Expenditures and Population.”

 Technical Notes on Regional Price Parities and Implicit Regional Price Deflators

 Price indexes commonly measure price changes over time.
-The BEA PCE price index and the Bureau of Labor Statistics Consumer Price Index (CPI) are two examples.
+The U.S. Bureau of Economic Analysis (BEA) Personal Consumption Expenditures (PCE) price index and the U.S. Bureau of Labor Statistics (BLS) Consumer Price Index (CPI) are two examples.
 Spatial price indexes measure price level differences across regions for one period.
 An example of these types of indexes are purchasing power parities, which measure differences in price levels across countries for a given period and can be used to convert estimates of per capita gross domestic product into comparable levels in a common currency.
 The RPP that BEA has developed compares regions within the United States, without the need for currency conversion.
-An implicit regional price deflator (IRPD) can be derived by combining the RPPs and the U.S. PCE price index.
+An implicit regional price deflator (IRPD) can be derived by combining the regional price parities (RPPs) and the U.S. PCE price index.